codefellows/seattle-code-301n24/curriculum/class-03/facilitator/README.md

 ## General Comments and Notes

-- Code reivew might be a great time to tie in the WRRC today.
+- Code review might be a great time to tie in the WRRC today.
 The more you can reinforce this concept and slowly build upon it the better.